jackyzha0/jackyzha0.github.io/content/thoughts/quantization.md

 * McNamara Fallacy: Also known as the quantitative fallacy: making a decision involving purely quantitative observations (ignoring all others) is often wrong.
 [Source](https://en.wikipedia.org/wiki/McNamara_fallacy)

 ## Are labels helpful?
 In a data-driven world, can we and should we try to quantize everything?
-What about inherently human qualities like emotions or personality?

-some metrics that are inherently v difficult to quantize (e.g. quality of engagement) and others that are more easy to quantize and thus optimize for (like engagement)
+Some metrics that are inherently v difficult to quantize (e.g. quality of engagement) and others that are more easy to quantize and thus optimize for (like engagement)

 ## On Algorithmic decision making
 [Source](https://outline.com/5H8EEy)